- Conditions & treatments

 Prevention

 It’s important to protect children from hepatitis B by getting them immunised on time.
-They’re not protected until they’ve had all three doses.
+They’re not protected until they’ve had all 3 doses.

 Immunisation

-All children in New Zealand can be immunised against hepatitis B as part of their free childhood immunisations at six weeks, three months and five months old.
+All children in New Zealand can be immunised against hepatitis B as part of their free childhood immunisations at 6 weeks, 3 months and 5 months old.

 Vaccine